 What is the mysterious pneumonia outbreak in China?

-The WHO has asked China for more information on the undiagnosed pneumonia outbreak that has spiked since October.
+The WHO has asked China for more information on the undiagnosed respiratory illness that has spiked since October 2023.

 As China experiences its first winter without strict COVID-19 restrictions since the outbreak of the pandemic three years ago, a wave of respiratory illnesses is sweeping across the country.